bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 Whether AI generated code are copyrightable works is also a hot-button legal topic that is still being openly debated and litigated.
-How this impacts the legal aspects of maintaining a FOSS project is currently a unresolved question.
+How this impacts the legal aspects of maintaining a FOSS project is currently an unresolved question.

 This policy is established as a response targeted at the problem of an increasing frequency of burdensome PRs/issues and to address the potential legal issues